What we do

 Revenue Jersey's governance framework focuses on the role of the Comptrollers as the independent administrators of Jersey's tax laws.
 It also deals with:

-Revenue Jersey governance framework (working draft)
+Revenue Jersey governance framework

 Capability and capacity

-We will continue to invest in our people, further developing the professionalism of our people and ensuring they have the skills to fulfil our Vision and Purpose and to thrive in the modern workplace.
+We'll continue to invest in our people, further developing the professionalism of our people and ensuring they have the skills to fulfil our Vision and Purpose and to thrive in the modern workplace.

 Improving customer service